Welcome to the Beauparc’s privacy notice. Beauparc is a group of companies working under their parent company Beauparc Utilities Limited.

 |Sharing information with Revenue, law enforcement agencies, local authorities and other relevant state bodies||(a) Identity

-To comply with our legal obligations under national and member state law
+To comply with our legal obligations under national and member state law and for the prevention, investigation, and detection of criminal activity

 We strive to provide you with choices regarding certain personal data uses, particularly around marketing and advertising.